parrot121761/Fishhcheat/README.md

 ![Fishhcheat ingame screenshot](https://raw.githubusercontent.com/parrot121761/Fishhcheat/main/images/screenshot.png)

 ## Executor
-Fishhcheat was coded on Swift, which is unfortunately currently still unavailable.\n Any paid executor that properly supports hookmetamethod should work fine.
-Mobile executors work too.\n There is a downgraded version available for Solara.\n Executors that it don't seem to work on properly : Luna, Cryptic PC
+* Any paid executor that properly supports hookmetamethod should work fine.
+* Mobile executors work too.
+* There is a downgraded version available for Solara.
+* Executors that it don't seem to work on properly : Luna, Cryptic PC

 ## Risk of ban
 The current status is questionable.
 Some features get you banned.
 Use with caution